Privacy Policy

 Data that we hold and how we use it

-As a Potential Client, or Agent on behalf of a Client, we hold the following data on you: name, email, role, company you work for, phone number, LinkedIn URL, industry, location, your correspondence with our team, data about keyword searches and interactions with our social media content.
+As a Potential Client, or Agent on behalf of a Client, we may hold the following data on you: name, email, role, company you work for, phone number, LinkedIn URL, industry, location, your correspondence with our team, data about keyword searches and interactions with our social media content.

-We collect or use this data when we: identify leads, manage information (such as contact details and industry sectors), track and manage our relationship (including communicating with you and arranging calls), and when we use email marketing, social media advertising and search engine optimisation to send you product or service information that we think will be of interest to you.
+We collect or use this data when we: identify leads, manage information (such as contact details and industry sectors), track and manage our relationship (including communicating with you and arranging calls), and when we use email marketing, LinkedIn messaging, social media advertising and search engine optimisation to send you product or service information that we think will be of interest to you.

 When we do technical and compliance checks for a commercial contract, we may hold these additional details: signature or e-signature.